carpentries-incubator/cwl-novice-tutorial/setup.md

 ~~~
 {: .language-bash}

-### Generating STAR index
+###  STAR Genome index
-To run the STAR tool, index files generated from the reference files are needed.
+To run the STAR aligner tool, index files generated from the reference genome are needed.

+At least 9 GB of memory is required to generate the index, which will occupy 3.3GB of disk.

-This is a large directory (3.3 GB): you can download the directory at
+If your computer doesn't have that much memory, then you can download the directory at
 <https://drive.google.com/drive/folders/1twx9m5KZ96WvBoXUaeR0X3FVpuRqJ37_?usp=sharing>

-or you can generate it yourself:
+To generate the genome index yourself: create a new file named `dm6-star-index.yaml`

-Create `dm6-star-index.yaml` in the the `novice-tutorial-exercises` directory:
+in the the `novice-tutorial-exercises` directory with the following contents:
 ~~~
 InputFiles:
   - class: File